Aleš Lamr: Paintings, drawings and prints

-In the 1980s, when society's general weariness with the atmosphere of normalization was at its peak, a dark color appeared in Lamre's paintings, from which a rainbow, star, spiral or cross emerged as color symbols related to the sky rather than the earth.
+In the 1980s, when society's general weariness with the atmosphere of normalization was at its peak, a dark colour appeared in Lamre's paintings, from which a rainbow, star, spiral or cross emerged as colour symbols related to the sky rather than the earth.
 A serious element of deep personal faith comes into play, and this respect for spiritual values is associated with a heightened level of abstraction and a move towards aggregate symbolic forms with timeless validity.

 Lamr's painting after 1989 moved towards generalization and de-psychologization of content.
-Increasingly larger formats display the grace of geometric and anarchically abstract configurations, in which he seems willing to show the viewer all the shape types that determine the synthetic nature of the world.
+Increasingly larger formats display the grace of geometric and anarchically abstract configurations, in which he seemed willing to show the viewer all the shape types that determine the synthetic nature of the world.
 Lamr's motto for the exhibition at the Prague Castle Ball Game Hall (2003), "The Spirit blows where it wills", taken from the Bible, fully expresses the lightness and playful imagination of his work after 2000.
 It is dominated by abstraction and the spontaneous gesture of painting, expressed by throwing paint onto the canvas, symbolizes the dynamics of the modern world and the liberating moment of the elemental joy of life.

-Lamr also uses colour dripping, using bright acrylic paints and composing collaged paintings from their fragments.
-In a series of abstract paintings entitled Maranatha (2015), he opens up the pictorial space to randomness, sometimes with the intention of juxtaposing disparate abstract expressions.
+Lamr also used colour dripping, using bright acrylic paints and composing collaged paintings from their fragments.
+In a series of abstract paintings entitled Maranatha (2015), he opened up the pictorial space to randomness, sometimes with the intention of juxtaposing disparate abstract expressions.
 The result is a playfully optimistic game in which the painter sees a way to understand the creative genius of creation and Creation myth.
 The titles of the abstract paintings painted in acrylic loosely refer to specific sources of inspiration (Red Hair, 2016, Pink Promenade, 2016, Rasputin, 2016), but in fact express the need to capture the essence and meaning of the paint itself.
-Since the previous series, Aleš Lamr has gradually returned to figuration (New Women, 2016).
-He uses the technique of collage, cutting out silhouettes of female bodies from scraps of flats of coloured acrylic paint, combining them in playfully erotic and dynamic compositions of female athletes or dancers.
+After the previous series, Aleš Lamr gradually returned to figuration (New Women, 2016).
+He used the technique of collage, cutting out silhouettes of female bodies from scraps of flats of coloured acrylic paint, combining them in playfully erotic and dynamic compositions of female athletes or dancers.
 Some paintings paraphrase classical themes (Master and Margaret, 2013, Leda and the Swan, 2014, Apollo and Marsyas, 2015).
 Lamr activates some aspects of his early work and reflects on the growing feminine element of the contemporary world, which, in addition to being poignantly engaging, invites deeper reflection.